aaron-hanson/negamax-alpha-beta/README.md

 # negamax-alpha-beta

-A fast, modular JavaScript implementation of the negamax depth-first tree search algorithm with alpha-beta pruning.
+A fast, clean, modular JavaScript implementation of the negamax depth-first tree search algorithm with alpha-beta pruning.

 # About